jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Or perhaps it's better to say, technology had evolved the perfect match to seed itself worldwide.
 And the bits of clay that ventured out could find much scoreboard success.
 And out we went!

-There were waves of Out of Africa Homo sapien migrations.
+There were waves of Out of Africa Homo sapiens migrations.
 We got to Eurasia 125,000-100,000 years ago, Australia around 65,000 years ago, the Americas about 15,000 years ago, and remote islands such as Hawaii, Easter Island, Madagascar, and New Zealand between the years 300 to 1280.
 At each place, Homo sapiens gradually mixed with, absorbed, or outlasted local populations.

 The timing is still debated among scientists.
 Unfortunately there was no written history back then, so piecing together events will always be difficult.
 But the Cognitive Revolution and Out of Africa migrations were probably mutually reinforcing processes.
 Better cognition enabled migration, which created new selective pressures and opportunities that further refined human culture and tools.
 Rather than one causing the other, they likely fed into each other—a positive feedback loop where cognitive advances enabled exploration, and exploration drove further innovations.